-- Time to Talk and Pastoral hub interventions and staffing to support PP students' mental health - Personalised Learning Mentor for those PP students most behind - Well-being packages; resources; home visits throughout lockdown - Additional technologies for both teachers and PP students: laptops; dongles; webcams; software; laptop trollies.
+- Time to Talk and Pastoral hub interventions and staffing to support PP students' mental health - Personalised Learning Mentor for those PP students most behind - Well-being packages; resources; home visits throughout lockdown

+• Additional technologies for both teachers and PP students: laptops; dongles; webcams; software; laptop trollies

 Our assessments demonstrated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on this approach in our new plan.
+We are building on that approach in our new plan.

-Students were taught and provided for in lockdown and online attendance was strong:

-YEAR 7: 93.6% with 6 subjects at 100% attendance.
+Students were taught and provided for in lockdown and online attendance was strong: YEAR 7: 93.6%

-YEAR 8: 92% with 5 subjects at 100% attendance

-YEAR 9: 86% with 8 subjects at 100% attendance

-YEAR 10: 86% with 13 subjects at 100% attendance

-YEAR 11: 85% with 14 subjects at 100% attendance.
+6 subjects at 100% attendance.
+YEAR 8: 92% 5 subjects at 100% attendance YEAR 9: 86% 8 subjects at 100% attendance YEAR 10: 86% 13 subjects at 100% attendance YEAR 11: 85% 14 subjects at 100% attendance

-All of this resulted in improved outcomes for PP students in internal school data.
-Our CAGs PP students' P8 score was -0.51 in 2020 and our TAGs P8 -0.18 in 2021, compared with -0.63 in 2019 (and -0.45 nationally in 2019).
+All of this resulted in improved outcomes for PP students.
+Our PP students P8 score was -0.12 in 2022, compared to -0.55 nationally and -0.63 in 2019 at Tretherras.